Disclaimers and Disclosures: Please read the below for any communications from, by or with reference to Emerging Insider, it’s management and staff.

 Emerging Insider, its management and staff are marketing professionals and do not maintain legal nor financial expertise or licensing.
 Our commentary, views and opinions are not to be taken as legal or financial advice at any time.
 The current cryptocurrency and ICO landscape may involve legal, financial, and other risk across backers, buyers, participants, investors, websites, issuers, marketers, analysts and vendors.
 All parties should speak with licensed professionals prior to involvement and conduct an extreme level of independent research.

 Emerging Insider is committed to working with and representing cryptocurrency/blockchain clients that abide by all necessary laws and regulations, however as an outside 3rd party agency, we are not privy to certain internal discussions, management decisions, corporate/legal/tax/investment/ details, staff decisions, 3rd party actions, legal decisions or financial decisions and hold absolutely no responsibility for them.
-We rely strictly on good faith and transparency from clients to provide/disclose necessary information to mitigate risk.
+We rely strictly on good faith and transparency from clients to provide/disclose necessary information.
 At all times, Emerging Insider maintains strict compliance in areas of our own endeavors and across our team.
-Emerging Insider reserves the right to terminate contracts with clients that are non-compliant with laws or due to changing regulatory rulings that can affect our work.

 Individual Disclaimers: As Emerging Insider believes the regulatory environment surrounding cryptocurrencies may be open to continued change, we have updated this section to reflect all *Current clientele in this sector until more clear guidance can be given by regulatory organizations.
 Clients prior to late July, 2017 are not included in the below disclosures, but can be sent upon request.
 Our client campaigns can and may include anything from: advertising campaigns, social media campaigns, content marketing, analyst relations, investor relations, public relations, search marketing, to large multi-channel, all encompassing promotional campaigns.
 Our CEO, Zachary Weiner, can be contacted in any regards at Zach@emerginginsider.com